 Wrinkles range from shallow to deep.
 Fine lines extend down to the dermis, mid-depth wrinkles pass deeper yet into the dermis, and deep wrinkles spread down into the subcutaneous tissue (below the skin).
 Many treatments exist for wrinkles, some more powerful and effective than others.
 The amount and depth of wrinkles that you have are important factors in deciding which treatment is right for you.

-Botox® is a purified neurotoxin which causes paralysis of specific muscles in these areas when injected in minute amounts.
+Botox is a purified neurotoxin which causes paralysis of specific muscles in these areas when injected in minute amounts.
 Botox injections work by paralyzing the muscles that are repeatedly used for popular facial expressions such as smiles and frowns.
 Creases form as skin loses its elasticity and become less durable against the sun and the natural aging process.
 The full effect of the Botox® injection will take up to a week because the paralysis of muscles works gradually.
-The effect is expected to last about three to four months before more Botox® injections are required to up keep the appearance.
+The effect is expected to last up to four months before more Botox® injections are required to up keep the appearance.

 Fillers are injectable substances that will plump and tighten the skin, ultimately smoothing out wrinkles from age and over sun exposure.
 Collagen can be directly injected into the desirable tightening areas.
 Because collagen is the key component to the skin’s structure, it is important to either stimulate collagen through lasers or have direct injections of it, and because it is a natural substance, it will biodegrade into the skin.
 Facial fillers, such as Juvederm, Radiesse, Restylane, and Sculptra, are used to fill in and remove wrinkles.